JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 | High res | 2048 x 2048 | $0.003825 | 25501 |
 | Low res | 512 x 512 | $0.000425 | 2833 |
 | Sample | 2428 × 1468 | $0.005525 | 36835 |

+I'll need to research how this compares with something like AWS Rekognition.

 # References